Learn the secret to the BEST, creamiest homemade hummus! Then stir in roasted garlic and top with Za’atar-spiced butter if you dare. SWOON.

 The Right Chickpea

 The key is to start with dried chickpeas, not canned.
+Canned chickpeas should be your #2 choice (see options below) but dried chickpeas will always be #1 in my heart.

 Yes, this is more work, but you will be surprised at the difference.
 Make this authentic homemade Hummus once, and you may never go back to your store-bought hummus, no matter how many Kalamata olives or roasted red peppers they grind into it.